Saint-Jean-Pied-de-Port: Camino de Santiago

 The town has traditionally been an important point on the Way of St. James, the pilgrimage to Santiago de Compostela, as it stands at the base of the Roncevaux Pass across the Pyrenees.
 Pied-de-Port means 'foot of the pass' in Pyrenean French.
 The routes from Paris, Vézelay and Le Puy-en-Velay meet at Saint-Jean-Pied-de-Port and it was the pilgrims' last stop before the arduous mountain crossing.

 In 2024 over 32,000 pilgrims headed from this town in the direction of Santiago de Compostela.
 Out of all people on the French Way who got the certificate of accomplishment about 14% started in Saint-Jean-Pied-de-Port.
 Most pilgrims who started in this town arrive in Santiago in May, June and October.

 91% of people did the pilgrimage on foot and 7% by bike.
-In contrast to Sarria, starting from Saint-Jean-Pied-de-Port is mainly popular among foreigners comprising a wide mix of nationalities: The most pilgrims are US-Americans (16.8%), South Koreans (13.5%) and Italians (9.5%).
+In contrast to Sarria, starting from Saint-Jean-Pied-de-Port is mainly popular among foreigners comprising a wide mix of nationalities: The most pilgrims are Americans (16.8%), South Koreans (13.5%) and Italians (9.5%).
 People from Spain rank fourth.